phuongnd08/simple_provision/README.md

 # Introduction
-This is based on the work that brandonhilkert initally carried to automate EC2 deployment with YAML and SHELL script.
+This is based on the work that brandonhilkert initally carried to automate EC2 instance provision with YAML and SHELL script.
 It tries to bring the good spirit: SIMPLE, and JUST WORK to the world of Digital Ocean.
-So you own a Digital Ocean?

-If you have suffer days of headache with Chef and Puppet, time for a new simple way of provision.
+If you own a Digital Ocean, here is my advice: Chef and Puppet is shitty thing that just create more problems than it solves.
+It will take you days even weeks just to get familar and put things in the right order.

+With simple_provision, you get your hand dirty in a few minutes and we have the working provision profile in just half an hour.
+From that moment, provision another instance is just the matter of kicking off a command from the terminal.

 Let's rock.

 ### Recipes repo